thraxil/waggle/gameBehavior.md

 Action: User selects the right pollen

 Result: A success sound plays.
-Two led lights on the LED strip comes on.
-A new pattern begins and the game loop chooses a new random goal. (this will have a total of 8 possible rounds)
+A side of the hex in the middle comes on.
+A new pattern begins and the game loop chooses a new random goal. (this will have a total of 6 possible rounds)

 Action: User selects the wrong pollen.